kubauth/kubauth-doc/docs/40-applications-integration/130-minio.md

 kubectl apply -f client-minio.yaml
 ```

-## Minio Configuration
+## MinIO Configuration

-We will assume here you have a fully functional MinIO deployment.
+We assume you have a fully functional MinIO deployment.

-We also assume you have an `mc` command configured with an alias (`myminio` below) granting full admin rights.
+We also assume you have the `mc` command configured with an alias (`myminio` below) that grants full admin rights.

-One method to configure an OIDC connection for minio is by issuing a specific command:
+One method to configure an OIDC connection for MinIO is by issuing a specific command:

 ``` { .bash .copy }